-Usually student or parent complaints or concerns can be addressed informally by a phone call or a conference with the teacher or principal.
+Usually, student or parent complaints or concerns can be addressed informally by a phone call or a conference with the teacher or principal.

-For those complaints and concerns that cannot be resolved informally, the board has adopted a Student and Parent Complaints/Grievances policy FNG(LOCAL).
+For those complaints and concerns that cannot be resolved informally, the board has adopted a Student and Parent Complaints/Grievances policy at FNG(LOCAL).
 This policy can be viewed in the district's policy manual, available online at www.ahisd.net.
-The complaint forms can be obtained in the superintendent's office.
+The complaint forms can be accessed at the district's Central Office.